CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Answers to all of the exercises appear at the bottom of this lab.

-For those using a Windows operating system, you will need to use a "Pro" version of Windows (not a "Home" version).
+For those using a Windows operating system, you will need to use a "Pro" or "Education" version of Windows (not a "Home" version).

 ### Part 1.
 Installation of Open JDK